Kumbia

 Kumbia is known for its stone-fruit plantations and its proximity to the Bunya Mountains, making it a stop along the Bunya Highway tourist route.
 The Kumbia Federation Heritage Centre on Bell Street houses a collection of historical photographs and local artefacts maintained by the Kumbia and District Historical Society, celebrating the town's pioneering heritage.
 Residents enjoy a peaceful rural lifestyle with basic services in town and more extensive shopping and facilities available in nearby Kingaroy.

-Kumbia falls under postcode 4610 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Nanango electorate.
+Kumbia falls under postcode 4610 and is governed by the South Burnett Council (Local Government Area).
+For federal elections, residents vote in the electorate of Maranoa, while state elections fall under the Nanango electorate.

 Location